Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Unlabelled controls and command buttons with graphic labels.
 -  Labelled controls and UI elements that benefit from supplemental information that doesn't fit as on-screen text.
 -  As a form of progressive disclosure with help (?) and info (i) icons, eliminating the need for descriptive text on screen if not essential to the primary task.

+ For more information on progressive disclosure, see [Progressive disclosure philosophy](https://jeunese.github.io/#/ux-writing?id=progressive-disclosure-philosophy).

 ### Walk-throughs (guided help)